WebexSamples/webex-card-school/README.md

 ## UNDER DEVELOPMENT

 This project is still under development and not meant to be broadly used yet.
-For more details see the [To Do List](./ToDo.md)
+For more details see the [To Do List](./doc/ToDo.md)

 ## Checklist to run your own bot (absolute bare minimum to get a local cardSchool bot working)

 Prerequisites:

-- [ ] node.js (minimum supported v8.15.1 )
+- [ ] node.js (minimum supported v10.15.3)

-- [ ] Sign up for Webex Teams (logged in with your web browser)
+- [ ] a Webex Teams account

 ----
+- [ ] Download this project as a zip file via the green "Clone or download" button (or if you are familiar with git, fork this repo and run `git clone` with to download your forked copy).

 - [ ] Sign up for nGrok (save API key) and start it on your machine (save the port number and public web address): https://ngrok.com/download